obriencj/koji-smoky-dingo/docs/commands/userinfo.rst

    --json      Output information as JSON

-Display information about a user.
+Display information about a user or group.
 Provides their status (enabled or blocked), their type (user or group), their kerberos identities if any, and a listing of any permissions they have.
-If the user is configured to perform a CG import, this will also be presented.
+If the user is configured to perform CG imports, this will also be presented.

-For groups this command will also show the list of members.

 The ``--stats`` option was introduced in version 2.0.0, and provides additional output: